What Recourse Do I Have If A Dog Attacks Another Dog?

 Under Texas Law, the damages you may recover for loss of a pet are limited to the reasonable cost of the pet unless the animal has some special characteristics that enable it to have a quantifiable value.
+Thus whether a dog attacks another dog or a dog is injured in a car accident, you are limited in what remedies you have.

 Texas Supreme Court Has Long Held That Pets Are Property